 Be sure to turn off the engine when you perform maintenance unless otherwise specified.
-This work should always be done by a qualified mechanic or your authorized Parsun dealer.
+If you or the owner is not familiar with machine servicing, this work should be done by your PARSUN dealer or other qualified mechanic.

-If replacement parts are necessary, use only genuine PARSUN parts or appropriate parts of the same type and quality.
+If replacement parts are necessary, use only genuine PARSUN parts or parts of the same type and of equivalent strength and materials.